frackz/fivecord/README.md

-# fivecord
+# 🔌 FiveCord (FiveM discord wrapepr)
-A FiveM Lua discord wrapper
+A FiveM discord wrapper coded in Lua and Javascript.
+For bot developers, inside FiveM

+> Created and maintained by frackz.